Some people describe Shared Lives as being 'like fostering for adults'.

 You might like to have a lot of one to one support with someone you know well, or want to live with a family.
 You might want to be sure you can be a part of a community, follow your religious beliefs or have support to make friendships and connections that are important to you.
 Because we spend a lot of time matching you with a carer who shares your beliefs and interests, Shared Lives makes all of these things possible and easy for you to do.

-Bury Shared Lives has its own committee, run by customers, for customers.
-The Shared Lives Committee is is a group of customers who meet up to talk about how the scheme should be run.
+Bury Shared Lives has its own committee, run by people who use the service, for the people who use the service.
+The Shared Lives Committee is is a group of people who meet up to talk about how the scheme should be run.
 They also tell us what they think about things like our website and they help us to plan events.
-They are meeting by Zoom at the moment, to keep everyone safe.
-Below is a picture of the committee's first meeting in February 2020.
+Below is a picture of some of the committee members at a meeting in July 2022.

 I want to know more about using Bury Shared Lives